What to wear on Safari in Uganda- You need to wear suitable Clothing for Safari.

 Being Practical- Dress Safari Smart: What to wear on Safari in Uganda, the Pearl of Africa.
-What you will wear determines what you will pack for your safari in Uganda.
+What you will wear determines your pack for your Safari in Uganda.

-You are going on an adventure in the Wild of Africa, so you dress and pack for the occasion, just like you would for a trip to New York, London, Berlin, or Paris.
+You are going on an adventure in the Wild of Africa, so you dress and pack for the occasion, just like you would for a New York, London, Berlin, or Paris trip.

 Packing the right Safari Gear is determined by the activities part of your Safari.
-You will be in Tropical, Equatorial Africa, and Uganda, and the right-wear and gear for the occasion are needed.
+You will be in Tropical, Equatorial Africa, and Uganda; the right-wear and gear for the occasion are needed.

-In Kampala, Entebbe, and even Jinja, it is about dressing smart; on Safari, it is about packing and dressing wisely and intelligently.
+In Kampala, Entebbe, and even Jinja, it is about dressing smart; on Safari, it is about packing and wrapping wisely and intelligently.
 The intelligence is about your protection against insects, thorns, nettles, pesky branches, and soldier ants.
 Yes, you are in equatorial Africa, and yes, it is warm and sunny.
-However, dressing for your safari is about your comfort and wellbeing, and we know what kind of clothing works best for you, protects you, and keeps you safe and well while comfortable.
+However, dressing for your Safari is about your comfort and well-being, and we know what kind of clothing works best for you, protects you, and keeps you safe and well while comfortable.

 Pandemic Safari Wear Additions – The Mask